TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-storage-vnet-firewall/content-connect-azure-data-factory-to-storage-firewall.md

     2. Recommendation : **Use Azure IR/ SSIS IR**
 2. Use a private network/ virtual network to connect to data stores over TLS
     1. Security : secure data using **Auth** + **compute injection/ peering** with the private network
-    2. Recommendation : **Use Self-hosted IR/ SSIS IR** within your Virtual Network/ Private network.
+    2. Recommendation : **Use Self-hosted IR/ SSIS IR** within your Virtual Network/ Private network

 **Note**: We are actively working on adding the capability to add/ peer an Azure IR inside VNET.